Corporate plan 2023 / 2028 (2025 / 26 refresh)

 Promote and enhance a diverse and sustainable local economy through ensuring a robust policy framework:

-- Progress the replacement Swansea Local Development Plan to provide an up to date planning and place making framework for guiding decisions on development proposals.
+- Progress the Replacement Swansea Local Development Plan to provide an up-to-date planning and place making framework for guiding decisions on development proposals.

 Investment in our communities to provide good community infrastructure: